Keynotes and Speakers for ITx Rutherford

 Eastern Institute of Technology

-Dr Kathryn MacCallum is an Associate Professor, senior lecturer and Programme Coordinator of the Postgraduate Programme within the School of Computing at Eastern Insitute of Technology, NZ.
+Kathryn MacCallum is an Associate Professor, Lecturer and Programme Coordinator of the Postgraduate Programme within the School of Computing at Eastern Insitute of Technology, EIT.

-Her teaching philosophy and passion is underpinned by her research, which is driven by her desire to become a better teacher and to develop effective teaching practices focusing on using appropriate educational technology.
+She has been a lecturer for over 15 years, having taught at a number of different tertiary institutions, teaching on both business and computing programmes and undergraduate and post-graduate courses.
+Her teaching is underpinned by her research, which is driven by her passion to be a better teacher and develop effective teaching practices using educational technology.